Nelsonville composer adds music to the macabre

 “The city was one of the 10 fastest growing in the U.S., and it was a great time to make music,” he recalls.
 “We played in all genres: salsa, reggae, blues.”

 In 2000, Kelly and his wife, Katherine, moved to Brooklyn, where he mixed composition with touring.
 He has composed for chamber orchestra, string quartet, film and multimedia theater works, and released five CDs of original compositions.

 Kelly toured overseas as part of the Jazz Ambassadors program organized by the Kennedy Center and U.S. State Department and is co-founder of Connection Works, a nonprofit that presents workshops and concerts for young people.

 Five years after the birth of their daughter, Sofia, the couple decided to make the move.
 “I had this moment, after waiting at the post office for over an hour just to get a stamp,” Daniel Kelly recalls.
 “Our neighbors had a place up here.
 I went online and found renting a house was cheaper than an apartment in Brooklyn.”

 Kelly still runs a concert series in Brooklyn once a month, but increasingly he is touring.
 His programs include All the World’s A Song: Shakespeare in Jazz, in which he wrote a soundtrack for the bard.
 “Shakespeare is challenging material,” he says of the program, which he presented at Butterfield in December.
-“It’s a joy to get to hear his words with my music!”Did you find this article useful or informative?
-Please consider a contribution to support our nonprofit journalism.
-Our annual appeal has begun!
-All gifts of up to $1,000 through Dec.
-31 will be matched TWICE!
-Click here for details.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+“It’s a joy to get to hear his words with my music!”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.